lvh/lvh.github.io/posts/reverse-ungineering.rst

 and often because we're not engineering, or because, unlike civil engineering projects, we *can*? [#anthropic]_

-Finally, software has existed for decades, buildings for millennia.
+Finally, software has existed for decades, but buildings have for millennia.
 Bridges used to collapse all the time.
 Tacoma Narrows wasn't so long ago.
 If the tour guide on my trip to Paris is to be believed, one of those bridges has collapsed four times already.